hyper63/hyper/packages/connect/README.md

 const results = await hyper.data.query({ type: "game" });
 ```

-With hyper-connect you can access all of the hyper services and get back a
+With hyper-connect, you can access all of the hyper services. hyper-connect uses
-Request object via a promise, then you can add that request object to your fetch
-call to invoke your request and receive a response.
+the fetch library to execute REST requests for you.

 ## Examples